jdavid5815/varnish-request-broadcaster/vtc/README.md

 i003.vtc
 ```

 were included in the original version of the program this program is based on.
-I never used them, but I kept them here because somebody else might find them usefull.
+I never used them, but I kept them here because somebody else might find them useful.

 ## Broadcaster testing suite